-15. The Applicant submitted that he was offered and accepted conversion to an FTA but this offer was then reneged upon.

-16. The relevant Administrative Instruction, Staff Regulations and Rules distinguish and discriminate between staff members on FTAs and those on TAs in terms of assignment grant.
+- 16. The Applicant submitted that he was offered and accepted conversion to an FTA but this offer was then reneged upon. - 17.
+The relevant Administrative Instruction, Staff Regulations and Rules distinguish and discriminate between staff members on FTAs and those on TAs in terms of entitlement to relocation grant.
 The discrimination in allowances means that the Applicant paid the same staff assessment as other D-1 colleagues on FTAs but his net compensation was slightly less than that of a P-4.
-Further, taking into account the discrimination in leave days, his net compensation was about the same as that of a P-3 at the same step for a comparable period of time.

-17. The distinction between allowance paid to staff members on TAs and those on FTA is in violation of the principle of "equal pay for equal work" enshrined in art.
+Further, taking into account the discrimination in leave days, his net compensation was about the same as that of a P-3 at the same step for a comparable period of time. - 18.
+He relies on art.
+11 of ST/AI 2006/5 (Excess baggage, shipments and insurance) which provided for the payment of a full relocation grant for staff members on travel or appointment for one year or more and its consideration by the UNDT and UNAT in Castelli, UNDT/2009/75 and 2010-UNAT-037 respectively.
+The Appeals Tribunal in Castelli criticised the use of 364-day contracts in order to avoid paying entitlements to a staff member. - 19.
+The distinction between allowance paid to staff members on TAs and those on FTA is in violation of the principle of "equal pay for equal work" enshrined in art.
 23.2 of the Universal Declaration of Human Rights and art.
-7(a)(i) of the International Covenant on Economic, Social and Cultural Rights.
-He referred to Chen 2011-UNAT-107 and Tabari 2010-UNAT-030.
+7 (a) (i) of the International Covenant on Economic, Social and Cultural Rights.
+He referred to Chen 2011-UNAT-107 and Tabari 2010-UNAT-030. - 20.
+ST/AI/2006/5 has not yet been revoked and is listed as the rule applicable to relocation grants in the form that he was asked to sign when he left UNSMIL.
+The Applicant submits that "The UN Human Resources handbook Guidelines on Relocation Grant (RLG)" make no distinctions between TAs and FTAs.

-18. The Noblemaire Principle is supposed to guide the United Nations' remuneration policy as confirmed in Muthuswami et al 2010-UNAT-034.

-19. The nature of TAs as stipulated in ST/AI/2010/4/Rev.1 has not been respected as they are supposed to be for seasonal and short-term/surge work lasting less than one year.

-20. To demand the same assignment grant as staff on FTAs is not to confuse the two types of appointment since the essential element, the temporary nature of the contract remains intact.
-The Applicant further submits that the International Labour Organization, the World Health Organization and the World Intellectual Property Organization are all part of the United Nations Common System, and all have the categories of "fixed-term" and 'temporary" but they do not discriminate between the two in terms of benefits, salaries and net remuneration for the same work.

-21. In view of the foregoing, the Applicant requests the Tribunal to award him the additional one month's salary plus post adjustment of assignment grant that he would have received on an FTA after 364 days of continuous service amounting to USD 11,002.11 plus interest.
+- 21. The Noblemaire Principle is supposed to guide the United Nations' remuneration policy as confirmed in Muthuswami et al 2010-UNAT-034. - 22.
+The nature of TAs as stipulated in ST/AI/2010/4/Rev.1 has not been respected as they are supposed to be for seasonal and short-term/surge work lasting less than one year. - 23.
+To demand the same relocation grant as staff on FTAs is not to confuse the two types of appointment since the essential element, the temporary nature of the contract, remains intact.
+The Applicant further submits that the International Labour Organization, the World Health Organization and the World Intellectual Property Organization are all part of the United Nations Common System, and all have the categories of "fixed-term" and 'temporary" but they do not discriminate between the two in terms of benefits, salaries and net remuneration for the same work. - 24.
+In view of the foregoing, the Applicant requests the Tribunal to award him the difference between the relocation grant that he is entitled to as an internationally recruited staff who deployed to Libya for over a year and a half and the relocation grant that he received upon return to Canada, that is USD8,800 with interest.